 But you should probably look at:

 There are also some fundamental organizational changes that need to happen.
 You need to move from feature teams to cross-functional teams, from project funding to product funding, and from silo or federated IT to embedded IT.
 I’ve talked about cross-functional teams before; it’s very important, it’s basic stuff, you need to do it.
-I’ve talked about project funding before; it’s a bigger change, and might be too hard for a lot of large organizations to do.
+I’ve talked about product funding before; it’s a bigger change, and might be too hard for a lot of large organizations to do.

 I haven’t talked about embedded IT yet, but basically, we have to stop thinking of IT as a separate “service” that the “business” goes and “pays someone to do”, and rather embed business and IT together.
 There shouldn’t be any separation or divide between the two.
 Product owners and developers should be not only working in the same scrum team but responsible to the same managers and department.
 And that department should be a business capability, not a feature or a skillset.